Andes Chocolate Mint Small Batch Cookies

 - 14 pieces Andes Mint Candy

 - In a small saucepan, add the butter, brown sugar, cream, and chocolate chips.
 Heat over low heat until melted and smooth.
 Do not overheat, or the mixture may seize up and taste burnt.
 Remove from the heat and let it cool to room temperature – this may take up to 10 minutes or longer.
-Transferring the chocolate to a different bowl can speed up the cooling process.6 tablespoons unsalted butter, 3/4 cup light brown sugar, 1 tablespoon heavy cream, 1 cup semi-sweet chocolate chips
+Transferring the chocolate to a different bowl can speed up the cooling process.6 tablespoons unsalted butter, 3/4 cup light brown sugar, 1 tablespoon heavy whipping cream, 1 cup semi-sweet chocolate chips

 - In the work bowl of a stand mixer (I recommend a 3-quart mixing bowl for the small batch), stir together the flour, cocoa powder, baking soda, and salt.1 cup, plus 2 tablespoons all-purpose flour, 2 tablespoons unsweetened cocoa powder, Dutch process, 1/2 teaspoon baking soda, 1/4 teaspoon salt